scala/scala-lang/_posts/2018-05-15-license-change.md

 on [our contributors forum](https://contributors.scala-lang.org/t/moving-to-the-apache-v2-0-license/1859).

 No other means of communication will be considered on this topic.
 Please also see: [xkcd #14](https://xkcd.com/14/).

+# Is any of this legal advice?
+No.